Fiona Carruthers is a UK-based artist working across installation, sculpture and performance to explore themes of sustainability and survival.

 May-Jun.
 23 'Points of Return'.
 The Umbrella, Concord, Massachusetts, USA [1st May to 25th June]

-May.23 'Showcase'.
+May.23 'Process'.
 Martin Hall Gallery, Loughborough University, UK

 Sep.22 'ArtHouse MK6' A group exhibition for Milton Keynes Heritage Open Days, UK